PrunelleVogler/PrunelleVogler.github.io/README.md

 ## About Me

-I'm a PhD candidate in Applied Mathematics at EPFL (Lausanne) from January 2025.
+I'm a PhD candidate in Applied Mathematics at EPFL (Lausanne) since January 2025.

 ## Curriculum Vitae